Colombian peace process: Background

-In 2010, former defence minister Juan Manuel Santos was elected president with Uribe's support and on the general promise to continue consolidating Uribe's democratic security policies.
-In September 2010, Santos celebrated the death of FARC Secretariat member and military leader Mono Jojoy in a military operation, calling it the most important hit to the guerrilla group in its history.
+In 2010, former Minister of Defense Juan Manuel Santos was elected president with Uribe’s endorsement, campaigning on a platform that promised to continue consolidating democratic security.
+In September of that year, Santos celebrated the death of FARC military commander Mono Jojoy in a targeted military operation, calling it the most significant blow against the group in its history.
+Nonetheless, President Santos soon began to distance himself from his predecessor.
+In his inaugural speech, he stated that the “door to dialogue” was not “locked with a key,” signaling openness to talks with illegal armed groups under certain conditions.
+In 2011, his administration secured congressional approval for the landmark Victims and Land Restitution Law (Law 1448 of 2011), which formally recognized victims of the armed conflict and granted reparation rights, including land restitution.

-Nonetheless, Santos began distancing himself from his predecessor.
-In his inaugural address, Santos had declared that the "door of dialogue" was not "closed with lock and key", and made clear that his government would be open to dialogue with illegal armed groups who sought negotiations – albeit under certain conditions.
-In 2011, Santos' administration expended significant efforts in securing congressional approval of a landmark Victims and Land Restitution Law (Law 1448 of 2011), which granted official recognition to victims of the armed conflict and entitled victims to reparation measures including the right to land restitution.
-President Santos also worked to improve relations with Venezuela and Ecuador, which had been strained under Uribe's second term.
-As a result of mended diplomatic ties, Hugo Chávez redefined his attitude towards the FARC and began advocating for a negotiated settlement, joining Cuba.
-Foreign support for the FARC's armed struggle was therefore at an historic low point, diplomatically isolating the guerrilla in the international arena.
+Santos also worked to restore diplomatic relations with neighboring Venezuela and Ecuador, which had deteriorated under Uribe.
+As ties improved, Venezuelan President Hugo Chávez shifted his position on the conflict and began advocating for a peaceful, negotiated solution—joining Cuba as a key external supporter of dialogue.
+This diplomatic realignment further isolated the FARC internationally and reduced external support for its armed struggle to historic lows.